 Also, you need knowledge of how competitive one specialty is compared to another in order to predict how solid your application should be.
-Let’s have a look at the filled rates of different CT1/ST1 specialties in the initial rounds of 2018 and 2019.
+Let's have a look at the filled rates of different CT1/ST1 specialties:

-You can apply in as many ST1/CT1 or ST3/ST4 posts if you are found to be eligible to apply and unlike matching in the US, the application for training (residency) doesn’t cost you anything.
-When you get the results of your application, if you get selected for multiple specialties (getting GP and also IMT is quite common) then you have to choose one and let the other go.
+You can apply in as many ST1/CT1 or ST3/ST4 posts if you are found to be eligible to apply, and unlike matching in the US, the application for training (residency) doesn't cost you anything.
+When you get the results of your application, if you get selected for multiple specialties (ex: GP and also IMT), then you have to choose one and let the other go.
 That vacancy in training will be either re-advertised in the next round or filled with a non-trainee for a fixed period of time.

 The previous table showed the number of posts that were ACCEPTED already after the initial round.
 The following table is showing the APPLICATIONS vs the number of posts available.